 “The lack of an adequate behavioral health workforce comes with significant consequences.
 It means people seeking behavioral health services cannot access the care they need when they need it,” says Melody McKee, Program Director for the Behavioral Health Training, Workforce and Policy Innovation Center at Harborview Medical Center – Behavioral Health Institute.
-“We can, and must, drive innovation that broadens the pipeline into the behavioral health field.
+“We can, and must, drive innovation that broadens the pathways into the behavioral health field.
 The apprenticeship program does that, and the ‘earn while you learn’ foundation of apprenticeships fosters equitable access into a profession that desperately needs more workers.”

 Special thanks to the Ballmer Group and King County for their innovative and visionary support of this program, and to the UW Medicine – Harborview Behavioral Health Institute for their partnership on this project.
 The HCAC would also like to thank the following additional funders:

 - City of Seattle Office of Economic Development

 - State of Washington Department of Labor & Industries

 - S. Department of Labor’s Healthcare Career Advancement Program Closing the Skills Gap Grant